Abstracts: Equine sarcoids-causes, molecular changes, and clinicopathologic features: a review

 Reduced effect of Tasmanian devil facial tumour disease at the disease front

 Pathogen-driven declines in animal populations are increasingly regarded as a major conservation issue.
 The Tasmanian devil (Sarcophilus harrisii) is threatened with extinction by devil facial tumor disease, a unique transmissible cancer.
-The disease is transmitted through direct transfer of tumor cells, which is possible because the genetic diversity of Tasmanian devils […]
+The disease is transmitted through direct transfer of tumor cells, which is possible because the genetic diversity of Tasmanian devils is low, particularly in the […]

 Allorecognition in the Tasmanian devil (Sarcophilus harrisii), an endangered marsupial species with limited genetic diversity

 Tasmanian devils (Sarcophilus harrisii) are on the verge of extinction due to a transmissible cancer, devil facial tumour disease (DFTD).
 This tumour is an allograft that is transmitted between individuals without immune recognition of the tumour cells.
-The mechanism to explain this lack of immune recognition and acceptance is not […]
+The mechanism to explain this lack of immune recognition and acceptance is not well understood.
+It has been hypothesized […]